Moringa-SDF-PTO5/group-3-habit-tracker/Frontend/README.md

 The following people contributed to the project

 1. Mary Njoroge

 2. Alex Njoroge

+## Backend

+The folowing is a link to the backend repository: https://github.com/Moringa-SDF-PTO5/backend1

 # group-3-habit-tracker backend
 This is the backend for the Habit Tracker application, built using Flask and PostgreSQL.
 It provides a RESTful API for managing users, habits, progress, and reminders.